Ta Chun Hsu

 In 1947, T.C. joined the staff of the Shanghai Commercial & Savings Bank until 1949, and then joined Starr's American International companies in Hong Kong and later San Francisco.
 In 1964, T.C. moved to New York to work directly with Mr. Starr on a variety of projects, including the management of The Starr Foundation, Mr. Starr's private philanthropic foundation.

 After Mr. Starr's death in late 1968, T.C. became President of The Starr Foundation and served in that role until 1999.
 T.C. remained an active director of the Foundation until his death.

-T.C. will be laid to rest in China.
+T.C. was laid to rest in China.
 A memorial service in New York City is planned for a future date.